suffolklibraries/lgc/content/collections/events/wild-walls-21-09.md

     content:
       -
         type: text
-        text: 'King Street Cinema is a four minute walk from Tower Ramparts bus station in the town centre - see the latest bus timetables '
+        text: 'The Town Hall is a four minute walk from Tower Ramparts bus station in the town centre - see the latest bus timetables '
       -
         type: text
         marks: